 Looking beyond camping apparel, there are several additional ways to protect your skin and stay sun safe while camping.
 For starters, use shade to your advantage.
 Whether it’s from your tent or a tree, follow the shade and keep cool.
 Next, stay hydrated.
 Poor hydration can worsen sunburn symptoms, and may also lead to other healthy issues like dehydration or heat stroke.
 Additionally, watch your altitude and keep an eye on the heat index.
 As your altitude increases, so does your UV exposure.
 In fact, different studies have shown that every 1,000 feet in elevation gained can increase your UV exposure by up to 10%.
 As for the UV Index, this is a daily weather resource and an excellent way to quickly measure the UV conditions for a particular day.
 When camping, use the UV Index to plan if/when to participate in lengthy sun-based activities like hiking and swimming.

 Lastly, and this may sound funny coming from a UPF apparel brand, but make sure you wear sunscreen.
 Sun protection clothing is most effective when worn with sunscreen, as opposed to being worn instead of sunscreen.
 This is because apparel only protects what it covers, and it’s nearly impossible to cover your entire body.
 At the very least, you’ll probably need small amounts of sunscreen for your face and hands.

 More Adventure, Less Exposure & Happy Trails

 By focusing on effective camping sun protection, you’re more likely to actually enjoy the outdoors.
 Nothing puts a damper on a camping trip like a bad sunburn, so follow our advice and protect your hide with UPF camping sun protection clothing.
-For your best protection, choose UPF 50+ rated camping gear, like the camping shirts, hats and gaiters from Rayward Apparel!
+For your best protection, choose at least UPF 30 or better rated camping gear, like the camping shirts, hats and gaiters from Rayward Apparel!